 Pretty much every company has an employee handbook.
-Unfortunately, most times it’s sad text on a Google doc that could easily be exchanged with any other company’s employee handbook.
+Unfortunately, most times it’s sad text in a Google doc that could easily be exchanged with any other company’s employee handbook.

 As a marketing agency, this makes us cringe.
 So we decided to make our employee handbook a little more creative and fun.
-Here’s how we did it, which employee handbook examples we drew inspiration from, and some of the lessons we learned along the way.
+Here’s how we did it, which creative employee handbook examples we drew inspiration from, and some of the lessons we learned along the way.
+And with this in hand, hopefully you’ll be able to craft the best employee handbook for your own business.

 Step 1: Know Who You Are